bakdata/kpops/docs/docs/user/getting-started/components.md

 ### deploy

-A Kafka connector is deployed.
+- Deploy the Kafka connector
+- Create the output topics if provided (optional)
-The output topics are created, and schemas are registered in the Schema registry if configured.
+- Register schemas in the Schema registry if provided (optional)

 ### destroy